sparkflows/sparkflows-docs/docs/user-guide/data-profile/data-profiling.rst

 Graph Year Distribution
 ----------------------------------------

-Below is a sample workflow that contains Graph Year Distribution processor in Fire Insights.
+Below is a sample workflow that contains Graph Year Distribution processor in Sparkflows.
 It demonstrates the usage of Graph Year Distribution node to display yearly distribution of data.

 It does the following processing of data: